Institute on Taxation and Economic Policy (ITEP)

 Alaska

-- In his annual address, Gov. Mike Dunleavy announced that he would not support raising revenue without cuts to spending.
-Details of his fiscal plan include a major tax swap from profitable corporations to working-class families through proposed elimination of the state’s corporate income tax by 2031 and the creation of a seasonal sales tax of 2 percent (October through March) and 4 percent (April through September), beginning in 2027 and ending in 2034.
-He’s also discussed new limits on government spending, oil tax changes, and a new formula for the Permanent Fund Dividend payments, or PFD.
+• In his annual address, Gov. Mike Dunleavy announced that he would not support raising revenue without spending cuts.
+Details of his fiscal plan include a major tax swap from profitable corporations to working class families through the proposed elimination of the state’s corporate income tax by 2031 and the creation of a seasonal sales tax of 2% (October through March) and 4% (April through September), beginning in 2027 and ending in 2034.
+He has also discussed new limits on government spending, oil tax changes, and a new formula for the Permanent Fund Dividend payments, also known as PFD.

 Arizona